htfab/tinytapeout-07/BUILDING.md

 2. Clone OpenLane 2 to ~/openlane2 (or change the value of the `OPENLANE2_ROOT` environment variable).

-3. Apply patches to OpenLane 2: `git -C $OPENLANE2_ROOT apply $PWD/patches/openlane2.patch`
+3. Apply patches to OpenLane 2: `./patches/apply_patches.sh`

 ## Repository setup